Fan Clubs

 Fan clubs are organised in two levels:

-• Categories group clubs together — for example, Football, Basketball, eSports.
-A category has a name (translated into every interface language) and a square cover image users see in the picker.
+- Categories group clubs together — for example, Football, Basketball, eSports.
+A category has a name (translated into every interface language) and a square cover image that users see in the picker.

-• Clubs live inside a category — for example, Chelsea FC, Real Madrid.
-Each club has its own name (also translated), logo, and the fan-only chat that opens for users who pick the club.
+- Clubs live inside a category — for example, Chelsea FC, Real Madrid.
+Each club has its own name (also translated), logo, and a fan-only chat that opens for users who pick the club.

 A club always belongs to exactly one category.
 Move a club to another category by editing it.